Atmosphere (novel): Reception

 Atmosphere was widely anticipated.
 Book Riot deemed it "the biggest book of the summer."
 Users on Goodreads voted it the top book to read in summer 2025.
-The novel was Good Morning America’s pick for their book club in June 2025.
+The novel was Good Morning America’s pick for their book club in June 2025, and appeared on at least five media "best books of 2025" rankings.

 Emily Martin in Book Riot felt that the book met the high expectations set for it and that it was Reid's best novel yet.
 Lucy Scholes, writing in the Financial Times, opined that Atmosphere was not high-quality "literary fiction," but felt that the plot, characters, and story were "exactly" what made her a bestseller.
 Various reviewers praised Reid's characterization and storytelling; Cory Oldweiler in the Minnesota Star Tribune felt the central love story in particular was "tender and well-crafted."

 Oldweiler criticized the choice to begin with a disaster, feeling that its outcome was too obvious to build any "narrative tension."
 Scholes felt that the novel did not always engage on a deep level with the historical context, and arguing that Reid's message in response to intolerance faced by Ford and Goodwin for their lesbian relationship is that "love really can overcome all."
 Scholes concluded that the novel was "all rather saccharine, sanitised and oversimplified."
 The Times reviewer felt that Joan was too nice to be fully likable, and that progressive messaging was so explicit as to impede the work's readability, resulting in a book that lacked substance and fun.

-Possible film
+Film adaptation

-LAIKA Live Action announced that they had hired Anna Boden and Ryan Fleck to make a film adaptation of the novel.
+In June 2025, Laika Studios' live-action division announced that they had hired Anna Boden and Ryan Fleck to write and direct a film adaptation of the novel while producing alongside Travis Knight, Matt Levin, Reid, and Brad Mendelson.
+In September 2026, Black Bear Pictures boarded the project as co-financier and worldwide distributor.